For a Swedish radio interview with Professor Biddle on the same subject, click here.

 Of the bones piled in the eastern chamber, 82 per cent were male, and of the 69 skulls rescued, only one was over 45 years old.
 The male bones were all robust in appearance, and suggest a Scandinavian population such as the Viking host which wintered in the Repton area at the time suggested by the coin evidence found within the barrow.

-It is obvious that the burial mound must have housed some outstanding Viking figure, who died during that winter and was interred with blatant pagan rites and accompanied by some 250 fellow-warriors whose excarnated bones seem to have been disinterred to accompany the great man in death.
+It is obvious that the burial mound must have housed some outstanding Viking figure, who died during that winter and was interred with blatant pagan rites and accompanied by fellow-warriors whose excarnated bones seem to have been disinterred to accompany the great man in death.
 They were probably soldiers who had died during the campaign, subsequently exhumed and piled in the chamber to lie with the body of their leader.

 Who was the exceptional individual worthy of such an outstanding communal burial effort?
 The Biddles believe him to be Ivar the Boneless, possibly the brother of Healfdeane, one of the leaders of the Viking force at Repton in 873-4.
 Ivar was noted as a man of exceptional cruelty and ferocity, and his nickname may indicate that he lacked legs, or may simply mean that he was long-legged or tall.
 The Viking force split into two in 874 and the occasion may have prompted the high status, elaborate and complex burial in the cairn placed on the bluff above the Trent at Repton.
 The entombment is without parallel in Europe during the Viking age, and it is interesting that one saga notes that Ivar died and was buried in England 'in the manner of former times', an allusion to the fact he was interred in a barrow.

 The main facts relating to this unique sepulchre are beyond dispute.
 It can be precisely dated to the time of Ivar's death, and the tumulus was raised by the army of which he had been a leader at the exact moment it was about to break up forever.
-The singular monument lies on a crest above the River Trent, not only a great natural divide, but the historic boundary between north and south.
+The singular monument lies on a crest above [and designed to be seen from] the River Trent, not only a great natural divide, but the historic boundary between north and south.
 Its placement within a former Mercian mausoleum, with a mass of contemporary human remains, is also significant, and it does seem that a convincing claim can be established as to the identity of the man in the mound.